 From Brera, it’s just a 10-minute walk to Porta Nuova, another emerging district in Milan.
-Head to Gae Aulenti square, where the heart of technological and commercial and Milan is located.
+Head to Gae Aulenti square, where the heart of technological and commercial Milan is located.
 Stroll along the B.A.M.
 (Biblioteca degli Alberi, “The Library of Trees”), a contemporary botanical garden.
-In this park, you will also find the Vertical Forest, which is the name of the two lush-green towers rewarded in 2016 as the most beautiful urban project of the World.
+In this park, you will also find the Vertical Forest, which is the name of the two lush-green towers rewarded in 2016 as the most beautiful urban project in the World.

 • ‘THE LAST SUPPER’ AT SANTA MARIA DELLE GRAZIE

 Arguably the most famous fresco in the world, “The Last Supper” by Leonardo da Vinci is a must-see in Milan for art and history enthusiasts.
 This 5th-century masterpiece is painted onto the wall of the refectory of Santa Maria delle Grazie, far from the usual crowds of tourists.
 The Dominican convent welcomes visitors from Tuesday to Sunday, from 8.15 am to 7 pm.
-The visit to the Last Supper is strictly regulated to preserve the integrity of the fresco (entry is restricted to a group of 25 people every 15 minutes.) and it is necessary to book well in advance at this link (only in Italian).
+The visit to the Last Supper is strictly regulated to preserve the integrity of the fresco (entry is restricted to a group of 25 people every 15 minutes.) and it is necessary to book in advance at this link (only in Italian).
 When you come out, make sure to visit the church next door which is beautiful and pleasantly uncrowded.

 • SCIENCE MUSEUM OF LEONARDO DA VINCI